What can I do with an MS in Organizational Development and Leadership degree?

 Is it possible to work full- or part-time during the program?

-on weekends.
+and weeknights.
 Also, the two to three years allotted for completion of the MS degree

 allows flexibility.
 In fact, employment during the program is beneficial in providing